NikolaosPapas/aisd-wde-03-styling-a-form/README.md

 ##

- ### Let's add some CSS styling!
+ ### Add some CSS styling!

  Keep in mind that when asking AI for help with styling, you may need to supply your `HTML` code so it knows which classes or IDs you may have used.

 ## 4. **Apply CSS styling to the form.**
 Once you have all your `HTML` code in place you should be ready to move on to styling the form.

-- [ ] Ask AI for help applying CSS Reset code to your project.
-Be sure to include that you want to reset the margin, padding, and box styles.

 - [ ] Ask AI for help styling the login form.
-You could say: "How can I style the container to center a login form on the page?"
+You could say: "How can I style the container to center a login form on the page?".
+Try giving it the code you already have and asking it to generate the style for it.

-- [ ] Style the Form Input: Ask AI, "How can I style my input fields and buttons for a cohesive design?"

-- [ ] Style the Form Input Elements: Ask AI, "How can I style input fields and buttons for a consistent look?"

 **Explanation:**
-- We used AI to guide us in applying a CSS Reset, centering the login form, and styling the input fields and buttons for a cohesive and consistent design.
+- You used AI to guide us in applying a CSS Reset, centering the login form, and styling the input fields and buttons for a cohesive and consistent design.

 ## 5. **Testing Your Project**
-Now, let's see how your styled project is coming along.
+Now, check to see how your styled project is coming along.

 - [ ] Open your `index.html` file in a web browser.

 - [ ] Verify that the login form is centered on the page and that all elements are styled correctly.

-- [ ] Test the form's responsiveness by resizing your browser window to see how the layout adapts.

 - [ ] Customize the styles and form content as you like with the assistance of AI if needed.